kaityo256/mc/acf/README.md

   A source file
 - single.dat , sw.dat, wolff.dat

-  Time evolutions of square of magnetization at the critical point.
+  Time evolution of square of magnetization at the critical point.

 - single.acf, sw.acf, wolff.acf

-  Autocorrelation function of the magetization.
+  Autocorrelation function of the magnetization.

-- auto.rb
+- auto.Rb

   Ruby scripts to calculate autocorrelation function.